2018 Cologne attack

-The 2018 Cologne attack was an attack and subsequent hostage-taking that occurred at the central railway station of Cologne, Germany, on 15 October 2018.
+On 15 October 2018, an arson attack and subsequent hostage-taking occurred at the central railway station of Cologne, Germany.
+55-year-old Mohammad Abo R. threw a molotov cocktail inside a fast food restaurant before engaging in a stand-off with police at a nearby pharmacy, where Abo R. threatened to set a hostage employee on fire.
+While Abo R. put various flammable items on the employee, SEK non-fatally shot the perpetrator in the head.

+Abo R., a Syrian refugee, had claimed allegiance to the Islamic State during the attack, but a two-month investigation found no verifiable ties to the organisation.
+Abo R. was criminally charged for attempted murder, but following years of medical examinations, he was judged to be unfit for trial in December 2024 due to irreparable brain damage sustained during the attack and subsequent coma.

 Incident

-On Monday 15 October 2018 at 12:30 German time the Syrian refugee Mohammed Abo R. entered a McDonald's fast food restaurant at the Cologne Central Station with a bag and a suitcase.
-In the restaurant he sat down at a table, drew a pistol, and spilled a flammable liquid on the floor.
+At around 12:30, Mohammad Abo R. arrived on Breslauer Platz at Cologne railway station's north side and entered a McDonald's restaurant with a backpack and a rolling suitcase.
+In the restaurant, he sat down at a table, drew a pistol (later identified as a pneumatic weapon), and spilled a flammable liquid on the floor.
 Shortly thereafter, he took a Molotov cocktail from his suitcase, ignited it and set the floor of the restaurant on fire.

-The fire ignited the clothes of a 14-year-old German girl, who ran out of the restaurant in a panic.
+The fire ignited the clothes of a 14-year-old girl, who ran out of the restaurant in a panic.
 Passersby quickly extinguished the girl's burning clothes, who, despite the rapid reaction of the passersby, suffered severe burns to her legs.
-Surprised by the triggered fire sprinkler system, Mohammed had meanwhile fled the fast food restaurant and, armed with his gun, stormed into an adjacent pharmacy, where he took an employee hostage.
+Surprised by the triggered fire sprinkler system, Abo R. had meanwhile fled the fast food restaurant and, armed with his gun stormed into an adjacent pharmacy, where he took an employee hostage.

-At 12:45 German time the first emergency calls reached the police.
+At 12:45, the first emergency calls reached the police.
 The police quickly evacuated the station and cordoned off the surrounding area.
-On the phone, the perpetrator stated his demands: Free passage to Syria, the release of a Tunisian woman and the return of his suitcase and bag from the McDonald's.
-He claimed to be a member of ISIL.
+On the phone, the perpetrator stated his demands: Free passage to Syria, the release of a Tunisian woman, and the return of his suitcase and bag from the McDonald's.
+He told passersby that he was a member of "Daesh".

-A two hour standoff led to no peaceful solution.
-The perpetrator in the meanwhile had poured gasoline over his hostage, put a Molotov cocktail in her hand and a lighter in her mouth.
-When he tried to set her on fire, the police attacked.
-At 14:55 German time a SEK team detonated two stun grenades, stormed the pharmacy and shot the perpetrator, who was still armed with his pistol.
-Three police officers fired a total of six rounds at Mohammed, of which several hit his upper body and one hit him in the head.
+A two-hour standoff led to no peaceful solution.
+At 14:55, a SEK team detonated two stun grenades, stormed the pharmacy, and shot the perpetrator, who was still armed with his pistol.
+Three police officers fired a total of six rounds at Abo R., hitting him in the head and abdomen.
 The hostage was carried from the pharmacy and handed over to paramedics.
-Mohammed was dragged by the SEK Members to the square in front of the pharmacy, where CPR was applied and his wounds were treated by police medics.
+Abo R. was dragged by the SEK Members to the square in front of the pharmacy, where CPR was applied and his wounds were treated by police medics.